European Works Councils

 Background

-The latest internationalisation of labour markets has had huge impacts on employment & working conditions.
-Today workers are often employed by a company with its strategic decision-making centre in another EU country.
+The internationalisation of labour markets has had huge impacts on employment & working conditions.
+Today workers are often employed by a company with its headquarters in another EU country.
 Crucial strategic decisions are no longer taken by national management only, but in European or global headquarters.
-These circumstances often hamper worker representation and social dialogue at the international level.
-The ETUC calls for a mechanism to ensure that workers’ rights to be informed and consulted are effectively respected.
+These circumstances often hamper worker representation and social dialogue at the national level since the actual decisions are taken somewhere else.
+The ETUC calls for a mechanism to ensure that workers’ rights to be informed and consulted are effectively respected, especially at EU level.

 What’s an EWC?